noxify/servicemanager-table-builder/README.md

-# sm-table-creator
+# HP Service Manager Table Creator

-JS Library to create a new DBDICT via JS in HPSM
+JS Library to create a new DBDICT via JS in HP Service Manager (1).

 ## Installation

 Just create a new SL for each file and copy the file content inside the new created SLs :)

+## Tested with

+I have tested the library on:

+* Windows
+* Service Manager 9.52 and 9.60
+* MSSQL Server

 ## Available Fields